jarrowsmith123/RomHackLauncher/README.md

 A user-friendly desktop application for patching and playing primarily Pokemon GBA ROM hacks.
 Supports ips, bps and ups patches.

+To run, simply install the .zip from the latest releases tab, extract and run the RomHackLauncher.exe

 ## Features

 *   **Browse Available Hacks:** Fetches a list of available ROM hacks from a configurable server.